michihodges/webpack-final-touches/README.md

 ```
 Congrats! &nbsp; :raised_hands: &nbsp; The `dist` folder should now have a `main.css` file.

-Stop the Express server and delete `dist` folder:
+Stop the server and delete `dist` folder:
 ```
 control + C
 rm -rf dist